RexLinz/ESPwebIO/README.md

 #### Serial configuration

+- txPin=pin
+- rxPin=pin
+- txBufferSize=size
+- rxBufferSize=size
+- setTerm=CR|LF|CRLF (default)
+- setBaud=baud ... change baud rate.
+Equal to Serial.setBaud(baudrate) on Arduino
 - begin=baud   ... initialize at given baud rate
 Equal to Serial.begin(baudrate) on Arduino.
 **NOTE** at the moment serial settings are fixed to 8N1
-- setBaud=baud ... change baud rate.
-Equal to Serial.setBaud(baudrate) on Arduino
-- txPin=pin
-- rxPin=pin
-- setTerm=CR|LF|CRLF (default)

-**NOTE** if accessing a serial port on different pins than default set txPin and rxPin before calling begin, e.g. <http://WebIO/Serial1?txPin=23&rxPin=22&begin(115200)> to configure Serial1 using txPin 23, rxPin 22 at 115200 baud, 8N1.
+**NOTE** if accessing a serial port on different pins than default set txPin and rxPin before calling begin, e.g. <http://WebIO/Serial1?txPin=23&rxPin=22&begin=115200> to configure Serial1 using txPin 23, rxPin 22 at 115200 baud, 8N1.

 #### Reading and writing to Serial